nvdaaddons/instantTranslate/readme.md

 * I: identify the language of selected text,
 * H: announces all available commands to user.

+## Changes for 4.2 ##
+* Restored working state with newer versions of nvda.
+* Restored automatic language detection.

 ## Changes for 4.1 ##
 * InstantTranslate is working again, now with Yandex translator service instead of Google.